sristipanth01/PowerBI-data-survey-/README.md

 The dashboard provides the following insights:

-## Demographics: Breakdown of survey participants by country, age, and education level.
+**Demographics**: Breakdown of survey participants by country, age, and education level.

 **Average Salaries**: Detailed insights into salary ranges by job titles and gender.